j8spencer/plaid2qif/gen-access-token/README.md

 ## Footnotes

-* Visit https://dashboard.plaid.com/team/api and configure a redirect URL that corresponds to the value of `PLAID_SANDBOX_REDIRECT_URI`.
+Visit https://dashboard.plaid.com/team/api and configure a redirect URL that corresponds  to the value of `PLAID_SANDBOX_REDIRECT_URI`.
 This only gets used if your financial institution relies on OAuth.
-I've not tested this scenario, so if it doesn't work I'd appreciate your notes (or a PR) to fix it.
+I've not tested this scenario (though others have), so if it doesn't work I'd appreciate your notes (or a PR) to fix it.

 ## Disclaimer

 The access token generated by using this tool is sensitive material as it grants access to your accounts.
 It should be handled with care and protected from unauthorized access.

 You must be sure to store it in such a way that makes it impossible for others to gain access.
 The creators and maintainers of Plaid2QIF are in no way responsible if you mishandle your access token.